ffloyd/flows/docs/README.md

 ## Flows::Operation

-If you can express your business logic in BPMN - you can code it using Operations:
+If you can draw your business logic in BPMN - you can code it using Operations:

 ```ruby
 class ExampleOperation